360-info/report-climate-housing/data/README.md

 - `projections`: [Projected weather files for building energy modelling](https://agdatashop.csiro.au/future-climate-predictive-weather)

 These files are not included in the repository due to their size, but they are freely available from the above links at the CSIRO AgData Shop.

+## Survey results

+`02_AHCD_Sensitive_Data_File_001469.dta` contains the record-level survey results from the [Australian Housing Condition Data Infrastructure](https://doi.org/10.26193/IBL7PZ).
+This data cannot be shared without permission.
+You can apply for permission to download the data, as well as the data dictionary, from the [ADA Dataverse page](https://doi.org/10.26193/IBL7PZ).